DXHeroes/knowledge-base-content/practices/infrastructure_as_code.md

 ## How to Implement Infrastructure As Code

 Before exploring possible tools, there are general rules to follow for maximal effect:
-1. **Collaboration** Devs, Ops or DevOps teams should collaborate on configuration and provisioning.
+1. **Collaboration** Devs, Ops, or DevOps teams should collaborate on configuration and provisioning.
 2. **Write Tests** One of the most notable values of IaC.
 Start with [Unit testing](/practices/unit-testing),[Performance testing](/practices/performance-testing) or Integration testing.
 3. **Source control** your configuration files.
 Use practices like [Semantic versioning](/practices/semantic-versioning) or commit name rules.
 4. **Minimal documentation** since your code should be self-explaining.
-However, on bigger project you can use updated documentation.
+However, on larger project, you can use updated documentation.

 IaC Tools to consider:
 * [AWS CloudFormation](https://aws.amazon.com/cloudformation/)